- General terms

 Electronic Engineer magazine guide, 1971

-Electronic Engineer magazine published “this is your keyboard reference” around 1971 or 1972, compiled in conjunction with Micro Switch as an advertisement for their product range.
-(Bitsavers scanned it and list it as 1972, but it is dated 1971 in the copyright.)
+Electronic Engineer magazine published “this is your keyboard reference” in the September 1971 issue, compiled in conjunction with Micro Switch as an advertisement for their product range.
+(Bitsavers scanned it and incorrectly list it as being from 1972.)
 This document divides all keyboard technologies into two types: “mechanical” and “solid state”.
 Membrane keyboards are listed, but not in a form where the membranes have any kind of surface-printed traces.

 The term “mechanical” in this instance was used to refer to anything where the switch contacts physically touched, no matter whether they were solid or liquid, sealed or exposed.
 Unfortunately, the lack of elastomeric rubber and silver-carbon membrane keyboards this far back means that we cannot know for certain how these would have been classified.